 The next option for managing systemic information is SaaS products designed for small businesses to manage their information on their own.
 Sites like Moz Local and Bright Local offer DIY solutions and free products for updating your business listings.
 Prices start at $84 per year for Moz Local and $19.99 a month for Bright Local.
 Whether you manage your free listings or submit them through a monthly subscription service, these self-service marketing options provide great tools for a business owner to take the time and manage their own information.

-For businesses who simply don’t want the hassle of managing, reviewing, and re-submitting information, Dialed-In Local offers tailored local search and marketing solutions and can manage your information for you.
+For businesses who simply don’t want the hassle of managing, reviewing, and re-submitting information, Dialed In Web offers tailored local search and marketing solutions and can manage your information for you.
 Contact us to discover what our tailored marketing solutions can do for your local business.